AI Playbooks Features Pricing Integrations Guides How-Tos

 How to Use the AI Task Scheduler in Lifted Work for Recurring and Onboarding Work

-Recurring work is part of every agency—whether it's weekly client meetings, monthly reports, or routine internal ops.
-Lifted Work’s AI Task Scheduler and Autocomplete features let you set up these tasks once and let AI take care of the rest.
+Recurring work is part of every agency—weekly client meetings, monthly reports, routine internal ops.
+Lifted Work’s AI Task Scheduler and Autocomplete features let you set up these tasks once and have them run on schedule without logging in.

-This guide walks you through booking recurring tasks, automating schedules, and building scalable onboarding workflows using AI.
+This guide walks you through booking recurring tasks, automating schedules, and setting up onboarding workflows.

 Start by creating a new task that will act as the trigger for your scheduler.